NUTS statistical regions of Ukraine

 The Nomenclature of Territorial Units for Statistics (NUTS) is a geocode standard for referencing the subdivisions of Ukraine for statistical purposes.
 The NUTS standard is instrumental in delivering the European Union's Structural Funds.
 The NUTS code for Ukraine is UA and a hierarchy of three levels is established by Eurostat.
 Below these is a further levels of geographic organisation - the local administrative unit (LAU).
 In Ukraine, the LAUs are Hromada.
 As a candidate country of the European Union, Ukraine (UA) is in the process of being included in the Nomenclature of Territorial Units for Statistics (NUTS).

+The first version of NUTS-UA was approved by Order No. 189 of July 18, 2024 and entered into force on January 1, 2025.
+However, by Order No. 216 of December 1, 2025, NUTS-UA was updated.
+In particular, instead of 8 macroregions, 9 statistical macroregions were approved.